klundberg/KRLCollectionViewGridLayout/README.md

 You can also add headers and footers to each section similar to UICollectionViewFlowLayout:

-    layout.headerReferenceSize = CGSizeMake(44,44);
+    layout.headerReferenceLength = 44;
-    layout.footerReferenceSize = CGSizeMake(100,100);
+    layout.footerReferenceLength = 100;

-In vertical scrolling mode, only the height matters; in horizontal scrolling mode, only the width matters.
-A size of 0 in these dimensions will not try to create a view.
+In vertical scrolling mode, length is the height of the header/footer.
+In horizontal scrolling mode, length is the width of the header/footer.
+A length of 0 in these dimensions will not try to create a view.

-As of 0.2.x, this layout supports multiple sections and header/footer views.
+As of 0.3.x, this layout supports multiple sections and header/footer views.
 However there is no functionality yet for per-section metrics.

 ## Usage